Gyeeta/gyeeta.github.io/docs/architecture.md

 *Gyeeta* supports monitoring of tens of thousands of hosts using a single `shyama` instance and multiple `madhava` instances.

-The Host Agent `partha` can monitor hosts with heavy loads such as hosts with hundreds of connections/sec, hundreds of processes/sec, or tens of thousands of queries/sec, all with under 10% single core CPU utilzation.
+The Host Agent `partha` can monitor heavy loads such as hosts with thousands of connections, hundreds of processes/sec, or tens of thousands of queries/sec, all with under 10% single core CPU utilzation.

-This is due to a highly optimized code base using `C++` and use of non-blocking techniques.

 ## Host Monitor Agent (*partha*) {#host-monitor-agent-partha}

 The Gyeeta Host Monitor Agent (named `partha`) is a lightweight priviliged process using eBPF to monitor the activities on a host.
-It needs to be installed on every **Linux** host that is to be monitored and preferably started at init (startup) so that all process activity can be monitored.
+It needs to be installed on every host that is to be monitored and preferably started at init (startup) so that all process activity can be monitored.
+Only Linux hosts are supported.

 **Features :**

 - Monitors all Services and gathers statistics such as Queries/sec, Response Time (Latency), HTTP Errors (for HTTP services)
 - Monitors all Network Flows within host and across hosts as well and correlates them with `madhava`
 - Monitors Host and Processes Resource usage
-- Auto detects any anomalies and flags any degradation in Host, Service or Process performance including CPU, Memory or IO Contention
+- Auto detects any anomalies and flags any Degradation in Host, Service or Process performance including CPU, Memory or IO Contention
 - Monitors all services with statistics for all TCP traffic.
 Does not use sampling.
-- Interacts with a single Intermediate Server (`madhava`) assigned to it and sends all monitor statistics over TCP
+- Interacts with a single `shyama` assigned `madhava` Intermediate Server and sends all statistics over a TCP connection
 - No local disk storage is needed as all data is sent to the Intermediate server
-- Lightweight with ***max*** *10% of one CPU core* (***p99*** *4% of one core*) (averaged over a 5 sec interval) and *250 MB RSS Memory*
+- Lightweight with ***max*** *10% of one CPU core* (***p99*** *4% of one core*) (averaged over a 5 sec interval) and *300 MB RSS Memory*

 *Learn more from links below* :